 If I moved my pawn forward, |

-If I slid my castle out of the way, |
+If I slid my rook out of the way, (castle) |

-If I checkmated his king, |
+If I checked his king, |

-If I were a good friend, |
+If he were lucky, |

-preterit (n.) – a past tense verb form; past or past perfect
+preterit (N) – a past tense verb form; past or past perfect

-| STATEMENT | |
+STATEMENT | |

 We use special verbs with if when we are talking about situations that we imagine; that is, things that probably will not happen.
 The unreal statement includes the preterit.
 The result clause includes a would or could modal form. |